soleilssss/soleilssss.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am currently a fourth-year Ph.D. student at Southeast University supervised by [Guangquan Zhou](https://bme.seu.edu.cn/2017/0912/c463a197034/page.htm).
-As a visiting student, I was also mentored by Professor [Li Shuo](http://digitalimaginggroup.ca/members/shuo.php) of Case Western Reserve University.
+As a visiting student, I was also mentored by Professor [Shuo Li](http://digitalimaginggroup.ca/members/shuo.php) of Case Western Reserve University.
 I have published a total of 3 Chinese patents and 15 peer-reviewed journal/conference articles, including MediA, TMI, J-BHI, MICCAI, etc.

 Research Interests
 ======